The Devil's Hand (2014 film)

-The Devil's Hand, also known under its working titles of Where the Devil Hides, The Devil's Rapture, and The Occult, is a 2014 American horror movie that was directed by Christian E. Christiansen and written by Karl Mueller.
+The Devil's Hand is a 2014 American supernatural horror film directed by Christian E. Christiansen and written by Karl Mueller.
 The film was released direct-to-video on October 14, 2014, and centers upon five girls born into an Amish community that believes them to be part of a Satanic prophecy.

 Plot

 In a close-knit Amish community, a prophecy appears to come true when six girls are born on June 6.
 The prophecy states that six girls will be born on the sixth day of the six month and one of them will become the "Devil’s Hand" when she turns 18.
-Jacob, the father of one of the girls, prevents the community's Elder Beacon from killing them all, but one mother kills her daughter shortly after her birth before taking her own life.
+Jacob, the father of one of the girls, prevents the community's Elder Eli Beacon from killing them all, but one mother kills her daughter shortly after her birth before taking her own life.

-The remaining girls, including Jacob's daughter Mary, live with relative ignorance of the prophecy as their eighteenth birthday approaches, but their actions are constantly monitored by the Elder Beacon and much of the community.
-Mary, who suffers from epilepsy, also begins experiencing terrifying visions.
+The remaining girls, including Jacob's daughter Mary, live with relative ignorance of the prophecy as their eighteenth birthday approaches, but their actions are constantly monitored by Beacon and much of the community.
+Mary, who has epilepsy, also begins experiencing terrifying visions.
 As tensions rise, a mysterious figure begins to murder the girls.

-After all the girls but Mary are murdered, the killer is revealed to be Mary's mother Susan, who had been exiled from the community.
+After all the girls but Mary are murdered, the killer is revealed to be her mother Susan, who had been exiled from the community.
 As the prophecy stated that the remaining girls would be killed, Susan sought to ensure Mary would become the Devil's Hand, guaranteeing her survival.
 Upon turning 18, Mary assumes her role as Satan's minion and massacres the community's elders.